cparcerisas/baleen_whale_benchmark/README.md

 location-year combination.
 locationyear is the location and the year of the deployment and class is the label of the image.
 For example: 1_BallenyIsland2015_20Hz

+A script is provided in this repository to preprocess the data: preprocess_data_for_CNN_input.py

+If you run that script and provide all the necessary information when prompted with the questions, the spectrograms will be generated with the right structure.

 ## How to specify parameters
 All the parameters have to be defined in a json config file.
 An example can be found in this repository config.json.